leopoldkwok/githubprofile/README.md

 Learnings:
 ----------

-* understand the use of JSON, and mustache.js in the context of web development
+* Understanding the use of JSON, and mustache.js in the context of web development

 Technologies used:
 ------------------